julienrwe/dam-documentation/src/general.md

 ### **The payment revolution is already here**
 ***What if you could create your own digital payment ecosystem and leverage it to become your competitve edge ?***

-We are building a future where value is transferred as easily and efficiently as information.
-Where what we call payment will also integrate any products that can be transformed into digital assets.
+Our aim is to make transferring value as easy as sending information.
+We're excited about the idea of including any products that can be digitalized in our payment system !

-To do so we are focus on creating an **innovative**, **modular** and **future** proof platform; WL Digital Asset Management to be a key building block of **the future of PayTech**.
+To achieve this, we are focused on creating a platform called WL Digital Asset Management.
+This platform is **innovative, modular, and future-proof**, and we believe it will play a crucial role in **shaping the future of PayTech**

 <img src="https://user-images.githubusercontent.com/126062813/222182113-9409f0ae-8bca-44b7-a3e7-f5d6de54cf7c.png" width="120" height="300"> <img src="https://user-images.githubusercontent.com/126062813/222182189-3d2d6c52-20e9-4e0c-9d94-2d8f0767c0bc.png" width="120" height="300">